AmulyaSKumar/4thSem_RVCE-2022Scheme/IOT_LabPrograms/HeartBeat.md

 - Breadboard

 ## Purpose of the Experiment:
-This experiment combines the use of a Pulse Sensor and an LCD to visually display heart rate readings in real-time.
-This project illustrates how to handle multiple components in an Arduino environment.
+This experiment combines the use of a Pulse Sensor and to visually display heart rate readings in real-time.

 ## Installing LiquidCrystal  and PulseSensor Playground Library